 Historically, analysing text data has been notoriously difficult, but today we have access to a whole range of techniques, algorithms, and technologies that make it automated, more accurate, less biased, and extremely fast.
 We can afford to aim for long, descriptive answers to customer feedback nowadays.
 Not just aim for, but actively seek it.
 The payoff is huge, and companies live or die by understanding their customers.

-Our next post will be on text analytics methods, which will go further into explaining the technologies behind them.
-Hope to see you then!
+Our next post is on text analytics methods, which will go further into explaining the technologies behind them.
+Check it out here.